 03. Plan your print run

 Some people say there's always time for a reprint, but starting up the presses again is so inefficient.
-You don't want to print too much either.
-So you need to identify how long it's going to be in the marketplace and how many copies you really need.
+You need to identify how long the product is going to be in the marketplace for, and how many copies you really need.

 04. Size up your paper stock

-This obviously depends on who it's going out to.
-If it needs to look premium, you don't want to be cutting corners on stock.
+Your choice of paper obviously depends on who the design is going out to – if it needs to look premium, you don't want to be cutting corners on stock.
 But if it's a mass mailout, you can perhaps take the stock down a bit.
-There's no point using 300g uncoated stock for a flyer that's just going to be left on a pub table.
+There's no point using 300g uncoated stock for a flyer that's just going to be left in a bar.

 It's very important to have good relationships with your suppliers.
 This isn't so you can knock their prices down, however.
-I try not to do this because everyone is already doing things on the tightest of design budgets.
+Try not to do this, because everyone is already doing things on the tightest of design budgets.

-It's because you want them to keep you informed.
-It helps to know that they're going to contact you and say: "Maybe you've put a bit too much colour in this black," or let you know if something isn't going to print the way it's supposed to, rather than just going ahead and doing the job anyway.
+It's important to chat to suppliers because you want them to keep you informed.
+It helps to know that they'll to contact you to say: 'Maybe you've put a bit too much colour in this black', or to let you know if something isn't going to print the way it's supposed to, rather than just going ahead and doing the job anyway.